-- 1. Cumulative GPA of 2.8.
+- 1. Cumulative GPA of 2.8 on all pre-requisite courses.
 Cumulative grade point average should include all transfer courses. - 2.
 Satisfactory scores on Test of Essential Academic Skills (TEAS). - 3.
-A two-page statement addressing each of the following: - Factors that drew you to nursing - Your conception of the role(s) of the professional nurse - Your goals as a professional nurse - A description of any cross-cultural experiences - A description of any volunteer and/or work experiences - Any educational, social, and personal barriers you have overcome - How faith, values, beliefs have shaped and will impact your life and professional career - 4.
-Two letters of reference.
-At least one must be from an individual not associated with George Fox University. - 5.
+Essay - 4.
+Two letters of reference. - 5.
 Health Certification Requirements.
 Students applying to the nursing program must complete and submit the following information along with completed application to the nursing major.
 If not completed, your application will not be considered for admission into the nursing major: - Proof of current immunizations for polio, diphtheria, tetanus, second MMR, and hepatitis B vaccination. - Titer for varicella (chicken pox) is required only if you do not know if and when you have had chicken pox.
 If you have had chicken pox, include year of disease on health record. - Negative Mantoux or PPD (TB) test needs to be current through the school year.
 (Students must provide a copy of an updated test for their files each year.)
-If the student has had a positive Mantoux or PPD, he/she will need documentation of a negative chest X-ray to be submitted with the application.
+If the student has had a positive Mantoux or PPD, (2-step) he/she will need documentation of a negative chest X-ray to be submitted with the application.
 If chest X-ray is positive, the student needs to see his/her health care provider.
-Admission to the nursing program may occur only after the department receives verification of a negative sputum culture. - Current CPR certification American Heart Association (recommended) or Red Cross.
+Admission to the nursing program may occur only after the department receives verification of a negative sputum culture. - Current CPR certification American Heart Association.
 All students are required to provide proof of current CPR certification with application.